PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Experiments and Results

-\textbf{Setup. } We first report the experimental results on synthetic data with randomly generate five linear subspaces of $\mathbb{R}^{6}$ as ground-truth in the ambient space of $\mathbb{R}^{9}$.
+We first report experimental results on data synthesised by randomly generating five linear subspaces of $\mathbb{R}^{6}$ as ground-truth in an ambient space of $\mathbb{R}^{9}$.
 Each subspace contains $n$ randomly sampled data points.
-To confirm the statistical results, we conduct the experiments by varying $n$ from 100 to 4,000, thus the total number $N$ of data points varies from 500 to 20,000.
+To confirm the statistical results, we conducted the experiments by varying $n$ from 100 to 4,000, so the total number $N$ of data points varies from 500 to 20,000.
 We set the parameters $s = 6$, $\delta = 0.3$, and $T = 16$.
 The percentage of in-sample in SSSC is set to $10\%$ of the total number of data points.
-All the experimental results recorded on synthetic data are averaged over 50 trials.
+All experimental results recorded on synthetic data were averaged over 50 trials.